-In line with the cooperation agreement signed on the 20th May 2005 between the MCA and the Office of Fair Competition, succeeded by the Office for Competition forming part of the Malta Competition and Consumer Affairs Authority (MCCAA), the MCA shall also consult with the MCCAA the findings of this analysis.
+In line with the cooperation agreement signed on the 20th May 2005 between the MCA and the Office of Fair Competition, succeeded by the Office for Competition forming part of the Malta Competition and Consumer Affairs Authority (MCCAA), the MCA also consulted with the MCCAA the findings of this analysis.
+The MCCAA has forwarded its comments to the MCA and can be found in Appendix 2.